+35725368683

 • Holographic: a trademark in a stereo image video.

-• Certified seal: allows distinguishing between goods or services certified by a trademark owner in terms of materials, the way the products or services are manufactured, quality, accuracy, or other characteristics.
+• Certified seal: distinguishes between goods or services certified by a trademark owner in terms of materials, the way the products or services are manufactured, quality, accuracy, or other characteristics.

 • Collaborative: refers to goods or services produced by an association of individuals or companies and share common features.